MollardMichael/trie-ts/README.md

 # trie-ts

 This repository is yet another implementation of a trie in full typescript with a functional approach.
-This implementation favor time complexity over space complexity by storing a bit more information than necessary in each node.

-A Trie is a Tree Data structure that usually store characters arrays in a way that makes it easy to perform prefix searches.
+A Trie is a Tree Data structure that usually stores characters arrays in a way that makes it easy to perform prefix searches.

 Example of a trie taken from [Wikipedia](https://en.wikipedia.org/wiki/Trie)

 ![picture of trie](https://upload.wikimedia.org/wikipedia/commons/b/be/Trie_example.svg)

+Some implementation details:

+- All functions are pure
+- No functions mutate the input
+- The trie is implemented using a javascript record type.
+There is no limit on the alphabet you can use
+- A radix trie wasn't used (this could be improved to save on spatial complexity)

 ## Use cases